Journalism: Legal status

 Governments have widely varying policies and practices towards journalists, which control what they can research and write, and what press organizations can publish.
-Some governments guarantee the freedom of the press; while other nations severely restrict what journalists can research or publish.
+Some governments guarantee the freedom of the press, while other nations severely restrict what journalists can research or publish.

-Journalists in many nations have some privileges that members of the general public do not, including better access to public events, crime scenes and press conferences, and to extended interviews with public officials, celebrities and others in the public eye.
+Journalists in many nations have privileges that members of the general public do not, including better access to public events, crime scenes and press conferences, as well as extended interviews with public officials, celebrities and others in the public eye.

-Journalists who elect to cover conflicts, whether wars between nations or insurgencies within nations, often give up any expectation of protection by government, if not giving up their rights to protection from the government.
+Journalists who elect to cover conflicts, whether wars between nations or insurgencies within nations, often give up any expectation of government protection, if not their rights to such protection.
 Journalists who are captured or detained during a conflict are expected to be treated as civilians and to be released to their national government.
 Many governments around the world target journalists for intimidation, harassment, and violence because of the nature of their work.

 Right to protect confidentiality of sources

-Journalists' interaction with sources sometimes involves confidentiality, an extension of freedom of the press giving journalists a legal protection to keep the identity of a confidential informant private even when demanded by police or prosecutors; withholding their sources can land journalists in contempt of court, or in jail.
+Journalists' interaction with sources sometimes involves confidentiality, an extension of freedom of the press that gives journalists legal protection to keep the identity of a confidential informant private, even when demanded by police or prosecutors; withholding their sources can land journalists in contempt of court or in jail.